PisterLab/BotNet/README.md

 ----
 ## Running BotNet and Experiments
-to run the dual visualization, first (in the top level directory): python dual_vis_messenger_server.py  then (in seperate terminals).
-6tisch/gui/backend/start and (in the swarmsimmaster folder) python3 swarmsim.py
+To run the dual visualization, first (in the top level directory): **python dual_vis_messenger_server.py**, then (in seperate terminals): **6tisch/gui/backend/start** and in the swarmsimmaster folder: **python3 swarmsim.py**

-We have set up two frameworks to enable communications between the 6tisch-simulater and Swarm-Sim Simulator.
+We have set up two frameworks to enable communications between the 6tisch-simulator and Swarm-Sim Simulator.
 ### No Vis
 To enable fast simulation without visualization we have created a wrapper class for Swarm-Sim defined in swarmsimmaster/commsenv.py.
-This allows the Swarmsim simulator to be remotely controlled doing things such as setting agent velocities, setting mote neighbors, getting mote states and executing a timestep of Swarm-Sim dynamics simulation.
+This allows the Swarm-Sim simulator to be remotely controlled doing things such as setting agent velocities, setting mote neighbors, getting mote states and executing a timestep of Swarm-Sim dynamics simulation.
 Through this interface the 6tisch-simulator synchrozises with the robotics simulator and provides it with the neccessary information to simulate the control algorithms.
-Both simulators must be alerted of this preferred simulation architecture.
-When running without visualization you must set `dual_vis: false` in config/6tisch.json and set `Visualization: 0` in config/swarmsim.yaml.

 We have included a bash script for running the code.
 To use it, enter the following in your terminal.
 ```